In UI Chips

 prop from the next example.

-You can also pass a rootClassName
+You can also pass a className

 prop to the chip to apply custom styles to the root element.